Themes and Analysis

 The two flowers have been planted by Maxim’s dead wife and seem to represent two sides of Rebecca herself.
 The rhododendrons are reminiscent of Rebecca and the glorious life she led when hot red blood pumped through her veins, and the white azaleas remind one of her Rebecca lying pale and white in death.

 The flowers continue to haunt Mrs. de Winter throughout the novel, much like Rebecca herself does.
-Rebecca smelled like azaleas when she was alive, but the rhododendrons and azaleas are inescapable long after her death.
+Rebecca smelled like azaleas when she was alive, but the rhododendrons and azaleas were inescapable long after her death.

 Manderley House